syedaa4390/cyoa-summer-plans/create-album/next-steps.md

-Once you have created your album, you must put it in a safe place !
+You must now put your album in a safe place!
+Hope you enjoy it.

 [Start-Over](../README.md)